(I may earn a small commission from the products mentioned in this post.)

 For me, the heels slides were the most important exercise I was assigned, especially early on.

 When you arrive in the hospital room after TKR you’re barely able to flex your surgical knee.
-The incision is stapled and the knee is wrapped tight with your bandage and an Ace bandage.
+The incision is stapled and the knee is wrapped tight with a dressing and another Ace bandage.
 Your leg will be very swollen.

 You have an ice cuff on your knee to reduce swelling and an air cuff on each leg to promote circulation (read why I bought the Cryo Cuff Ice Pack).
 My first opportunity to do heel slides was 4 hours after the surgery when the physical therapist took the equipment off my leg and had me do standing heel slides (marching) with the aid my walker.